lirm/aeron-go/archive/README.md

   * test cleanup in the media driver can be problematic
  * Auth should provide some callout mechanism
  * various FIXMEs
+ * There seems to be problems if there are multiple archive instances.
+Particularly noticeable when calling aeron.Close()

 # Bigger picture issues
  * Java and C++ poll the counters to determine when a recording has actually started but the counters are not